 Truck Load of KitKat Flavors

-Now here is something you probably didn't know.
+Now here is something you probably didn’t know.
 I was surprised to find this out.
 The KitKat bar has been offered (in various parts of the world), in over 120 other flavors besides chocolate.
 Yep.
 Strawberry KitKat, mandarin orange KitKat, Cherry KitKat, Custard KitKat.
 None of those are so strange.
-It's a coated wafer so more stuff can go with it besides just chocolate.
+It’s a coated wafer so more stuff can go with it besides just chocolate.
 So why not watermelon, cucumber, wasabi, or adzuki bean?
 All have been offered.
-This is because, Nestle, which markets KiKat everywhere besides the US (Hershey, now owned by Nestle, handles the US) makes special flavors of KitKat to suit the tastes of specific regions.
+This is because, Nestle, which markets KiKat everywhere besides the US (Hershey hanldes the US, under license from Nestle) makes special flavors of KitKat to suit the tastes of specific regions.
 That is why they offer miso, green tea, or soy sauce flavored in Japan, among others.
 They even break it down further, so that specific islands of Japan have specific varieties.
 Among them are green beans, yuzu fruit, red potatoes, sweet potato, blueberry, and kinako (soybean).
 Nationwide, believe it or not, the most popular flavor is the soy sauce.
 As well as exotic flavors, the formula itself is often changed, offering a coarser texture or a smaller bar, etc.

 This article contains one or more Amazon affiliate links.
 See full disclosure.

 - The Kit-Kat club was formed in 1703, by over 30 noblemen and other distinguished gents who wanted to further the cause of the Protestant succession in the House of Hanover.
 They met at a tavern on King’s Street in Westminster.